Radee1/django-cims/README.md

 2. **Patient**

-* The Patient model captures patient details, including id as the primary key, full_name, symptoms and the time of visit.
+* The Patient model captures patient details, including id as the primary key, full_name and symptoms.
 The model has a one to many relationship with the Diagnosis, Medicine, and Appointment models.
 The relationship is enforced by the patient_id foreign key in the different related models.

 3. **Appointment**